rad182/potential/README.md

 ### Making Contributions

-As all of our code is housed on Github, we make contributions through [pull requests](http://artsy.github.io/blog/2012/01/29/how-art-dot-sy-uses-github-to-build-art-dot-sy/).
+As all of our code is housed on GitHub, we make contributions through [pull requests](http://artsy.github.io/blog/2012/01/29/how-art-dot-sy-uses-github-to-build-art-dot-sy/).

 Read about our workflow [here](github/workflow.md).

 If you are unfamiliar with Git, check out this [short tutorial](https://try.github.io) on basic git commands (such as `git status`, `git commit`, and `git push`).

-If you'd like a more comprehensive review of Git and Github and how we use them, you can look at our Guide to [Git and Github](github/git_and_github.md).
+If you'd like a more comprehensive review of Git and GitHub and how we use them, you can look at our Guide to [Git and GitHub](github/git_and_github.md).

 ##### Style Guide

 For a more indepth guide to our contribution workflow and our style preferences for Git and Pull Requests, you can view our [Style Guide](github/style_guide.md).

-The Github blog also has a nice article on [writing quality pull requests](https://github.com/blog/1943-how-to-write-the-perfect-pull-request).
+The GitHub blog also has a nice article on [writing quality pull requests](https://github.com/blog/1943-how-to-write-the-perfect-pull-request).

 ### Deploying Software